Scale Modelling Tools

 Sand, Flocking and Static Gras

 Static grass looks exceptionally realistic when applied around the figures’ feet and in patches across the entire base.
-Seasonal colours of static grass are available at model railroad shops.
+Seasonal colours of static grass are available at model railway shops.

 Modelling Tools